 Our Veterans Assistance Program was founded in the spirit of Veterans Helping Veterans.
 Our program provides ‘last chance’ assistance to Veterans experiencing hardship.
 All Veterans requesting assistance must demonstrate their need with honesty and have a sustainability plan.
 If awarded assistance, it is in the form of a one-time grant.
 The primary goal is to not only prevent Veteran homelessness, but also to remove a Veteran from homelessness through assistance with rent and utility bills which allows for the use of a HUD-VASH voucher to secure or maintain residency.
 Other areas of needs will also be considered by the committee.

-Please note, you must provide documentation that supports your request for assistance to move forward in the application process.
+Please note, you must provide all required documentation that supports your request for assistance to move forward in the application process.
 Additionally, you must show how you will maintain your situation after receiving assistance.
 One-time grants are always sent directly to the organization the Veteran is obligated to.
 Areas of need MUST always match the hardship and include documented proof and the request must make economic sense.

 “I just wanted to express my sincere gratitude for your attention, patience and assistance in these matters.
 It’s not easy to reach out in a time of need, but you never made me feel any the less.
 I truly appreciate the efforts of the Veterans Assistance Program.
 Thank you from the bottom of my heart.
 God Bless.”